An Efficient Semi-Streaming PTAS for Tournament Feedback ArcSet with Few Passes: Feedback Arc Set for Tournament Graphs

 \begin{definition} Given a set $V$ of size $n$, an ordered decomposition is a list of pairwise disjoint subsets $V_1, ..., V_k \subseteq V$ such that $\bigcup_{i=1}^k V_i = V$.
 If $\Pi(V)$ is the set of all permutations on $V$, we say that $\pi \in \Pi(V)$ respects $V_1, ..., V_k$ if for all $u \in V_i, v \in V_j, i < j,$ we have $\rho_{\pi}(u) < \rho_{\pi}(v)$ We denote the set of permutations $\pi \in \Pi(V)$ respecting the decomposition $V_1, ..., V_k$ by $\Pi(V_1, ..., V_k)$.
 A decomposition $V_1, ..., V_k$ is \textbf{$\ve$-good} with respect to $W$ if

 \end{definition}

-\begin{fact} \cite{ailon2012active} Given a vertex set $V$, a preference oracle $W$ and an error tolerance parameter $0 < \ve < 1$, there exists a polynomial time algorithm which returns, with constant probability, an $\ve$-good partition of $V$, querying at most $O(\ve^{-6}n \log^5 n)$ locations in W in expectation.
-The running time of the algorithm is $O(n \tx{ polylog}(n, \ve^{-1}))$.
+\begin{fact} \cite{ailon2012active} Given a vertex set $V$, a weight matrix $W$ (describing the edges of the graph), and an error tolerance parameter $0 < \ve < 1$, there exists a polynomial time algorithm which returns, with constant probability, an $\ve$-good partition of $V$, querying at most $O(\ve^{-6}n \log^5 n)$ locations in W in expectation.
+The running time of the algorithm is $O(n \tx{ poly}(\log n, \ve^{-1}))$.
 This algorithm is referred to as {\sf SampleAndRank}. \end{fact}

 Note that the above result does not output a permutation $\pi$ with near-optimal cost: it outputs a partition $(V_1, ..., V_k)$ of $V$ such that the optimal permutation that respects the partition is near-optimal globally.
 As it turns out, it is easy to obtain near-optimal permutations on the individual $V_i$ because \begin{enumerate} \item They are small enough to enumerate over all permutations, or \item Their optimal cost is high enough that {\sf AddApproxMFAS} outputs a good approximation. \end{enumerate}